 For example, in looking at a report called “Sales by Customer,” one would think it would be a listing of customers and the corresponding sales that were made to each customer.
 Upon further thought, one may have questions such as:

-• Does the sales figures account for product and services?
+- Does the sales figures account for products and services?

-• If it’s net sales, does it include discounts, promotions, one-time offers?
+- If it’s net sales, does it include discounts, promotions, and one-time offers?

-• Are returns accounting for in the sales figures?
+- Are returns accounted for in the sales figures?

 In an analytics hub, this information can be provided and connected with the report itself, eliminating the need for each viewer to wonder and seek answers to the same set of questions.
 Any subsequent questions can collaboratively be explored (asked, pondered, and answered) and preserved alongside the asset.
 This yields greater clarity and understanding for everyone who views that analytics asset.